peekjef72/httpapi_exporter/README.md

 # Prometheus HTTPAPI Exporter

-This exporter wants to be a generic JSON REST API exporter.
-That's mean it can login, then makes requests to collect metrics and performs transformations on values and finally returns metrics in prometheus format.
+This exporter wants to be a generic REST API exporter.
+That's mean it can login, then makes requests to urls to collect metrics and performs transformations on values and finally returns metrics in prometheus format.

 Nothing is hard coded in the exporter.
 That why it is a generic exporter.

+The queried url can return data in several format:
+- json (default parser)
+- yaml
+- xml
+- raw text (parse as text-lines)

 As examples 4 configurations for exporters are provided (see contribs):
 - [hp3par_exporter](contribs/hp3par/README.md)